openvuser/vuser/README.md

 6. Learn More

+[Value Proposition](/docs/value.md): Understand the value for AI Agents, Publishers, and Users.

+[Integration Guide](/docs/Integration.md): Guide for Agent Developers and Web Publishers to integrate with Vuser.

 [Blockchain Layer Whitepaper:](/docs/Blockchain-Whitepaper.md)  A deep dive into the PoP consensus and tokenomic model.

 [AI Orchestrator Whitepaper](/docs/AI-Whitepaper.md): A detailed explanation of the AIO and Functional Delegation.